 3.1.2.
 NASA Earth Observing System (EOS)

 For the purpose of this study, Landsat imagery was collected between 1984 and 2014 in order to quantify changes in snowpack and SWE from the selected wildfires.
-Landsat 4-5 Thematic Mapper (TM), Landsat 7 Enhanced Thematic Mapper (ETM+), and Landsat 8 Operational Land Imager (OLI) were used to derive snow cover measurements.
+Landsat 4-5 Thematic Mapper (TM), Landsat 7 Enhanced Thematic Mapper Plus (ETM+), and Landsat 8 Operational Land Imager (OLI) were used to derive snow cover measurements.
 Any errors resulting from Landsat 7 scan line corrector (SLC) were absolved by either discarding those images or by data collected on the region from other Landsat satellites.
 An Fmask was run on all Landsat data and automatically classified cloud cover, cloud shadow, snow cover, land, and water bodies.
 All images were zero-padded so data outside the image were assigned a value of zero.
 A resampling of all images was then performed to ensure proper alignment.

 In order to collect elevation data for the SN region, as well as aspect and slope, data from the Shuttle Radar Topography Mission (SRTM) satellite were used.
 These data were hosted by the USGS, and 15 separate tiles were downloaded to completely map the region.